-In terms of the policy process, the 1990s witnessed a notable evolution, with focus on both implementation and communication.
-The emphasis on the Bank's target for the overnight interest rate as its primary instrument, the establishment of eight fixed announcement dates per year, the regular publication of the Monetary Policy Report, and the increase in the number and clarity of public speeches are perhaps the most visible changes that took place during this period.
+How has the Bank of Canada performed since the adoption of inflation targeting?
+Others have provided an excellent review of Canadian monetary policy (Crow 2009a, and Laidler and Robson 1994, 2004), and so a detailed treatment here is unnecessary.
+But it is clear that the current regime has been a significant success.
+The early years witnessed a notable evolution of policy, with focus on both implementation and communication.
+The emphasis on the Bank's target for the overnight interest rate as its primary instrument, the establishment of eight fixed announcement dates per year, the regular publication of the Monetary Policy Report, and the increase in the number of public speeches are perhaps the most visible changes that took place during this period.
 The Bank's communications were aimed not just at explaining what it was doing and why, but also at the need to keep inflationary expectations anchored at the inflation target.
+As for performance, the Bank certainly delivered on its commitments.
+Between 1991 and 2007, the average rate of inflation was remarkably close to two percent, though there were brief periods when inflation strayed noticeably from the Bank's two-percent target (Melino 2011).

-If the experience of 1991-2007 suggests the evolution toward a fully mature and well-functioning policy regime, the events since then reveal that regime's resilience.
+If the experience of 1991-2007 suggests a fully mature and well-functioning policy regime, the events since then reveal that regime's resilience.
 When the global financial system began to show its strains in the summer of 2007, and these strains eventually revealed deep and systemic problems, the Bank of Canada was able to respond effectively-to increase the liquidity available to financial institutions, reduce the fears of counterparty risk, and maintain the flow of credit.